 Dr Vili Nosa PhD, Head of the Pacific Health Section, School of Population Health, Faculty of Medical and Health Sciences, University of Auckland.
 Dr Nosa will be conducting a clinical audit of PSA testing among Pacific men with prostate cancer in Auckland, to determine the levels of prostate testing and treatment.

 New Zealand Urological Nurses Society, for the development of a training programme for the upskilling of urological nurses, with a view to providing consistent treatment across the country.

-To apply for a research grant please contact Graeme Woodside before 30 November.
+To apply for a research grant please contact CEO Graeme Woodside before 30 November.

-Summaries provided by the researchers supported by the Foundation can be found here when available.
+Summaries of research supported by the Foundation can be found here when available.

 Communication network structures and content of men with prostate cancer: Models for explaining health-related quality of life